cfree/laravel-applikation/readme.md

 ## Applikation

-For those looking to keep track of their applications.
+For those looking to keep track of their job applications.

 This app is a response to the Louisville Laravel Meetup's Interview Scheduler demo app.